olib963/types/README.md

 # Foo

 - [ ] Come up with name for project: Validation is for suckers??
 Parsing is great.
 Simplifying your state.
 Always Valid, mostly correct.
 Should not => Can not.
 Replacing tests with types!
-- [ ] Is it ZipList?
-OR something else??
-Watch vid again
 - [ ] Consistency in the package presentation
 - [ ] Tests and property tests
 - [ ] High level overview of what you want to achieve